MicrocontrollerApplications/Lab5_Analog_to_Digital_Conversion/README.md

 # Lab5_Analog_to_Digital_Conversion
 In today's laboratory we will check out the Analog to Digital Conversion (ADC) module.
 Therefore, we will first configure our ADC-module so that it uses the potentiometer of our development board as an input and print its current voltage level on the display.
-Afterward, we will automatize the conversion to be done frequently in order to get updates of the voltage level automnatically.
+We will then automate the conversion so that it is performed at regular intervals to automatically receive voltage level updates.
 Last but not least, we will use our LEDs to show how many quarters of our reference voltage are currently measured by the ADC, like a battery level indicator.

 The experts among you will get a simple exercise, a binary counter based on the ADC.
 But is it really simple, or is there a hidden trap?